EricMFink/ProfessionalResponsibility/_outlines/Conflicts.md

 	        - Lawyer's conflict is imputed to all other lawyers in the firm, and
 	        - The conflict is not waivable under Rule 1.7(b), because it involves the assertion of a claim by one client of the firm against another client of the firm *in the same action*.

-3. Lawyer represents A in a pending automobile accident lawsuit against X. While A’s case is pending, W asks Lawyer to represent W in an unrelated real estate lawsuit against A.
+3. Lawyer represents A in a pending automobile accident lawsuit against X. While A's case is pending, W asks Lawyer to represent W in an unrelated real estate lawsuit against A.

 	- Lawyer may NOT represent W, even if both clients consent.
 	    - Because Lawyer cannot reasonably believe they could provide competent and diligent representation to both clients.